Trailer considered total loss following fire at Sioux City mobile home park

 SIOUX CITY -- An investigation is continuing into a structure fire occurring at Regency of Sioux City, 4101 Gordon Drive, on Friday afternoon.

 The trailer sustained heavy fire, smoke and water damage.
-It is considered a complete loss.
+It is considered a total loss.

 Approximately seven fire department apparatus were used at the blaze while more than 25 personnel was at the site.
-There were on injuries reported from the fire.
+No one was injured.

 If the public has any information on this or any other fire, contact Sioux City Fire Rescue at 712-279-6377.